 The headline data is real.
 The trial that was supposed to confirm it failed.

-The catch: the EVOKE and EVOKE+ trials, which tested semaglutide in 3,808 people who already had mild cognitive impairment or mild Alzheimer's disease, failed their primary endpoint.
-The drug did not slow decline in people whose disease had already started.
+The catch: the EVOKE and EVOKE+ trials, which tested oral semaglutide in 3,808 people with mild cognitive impairment or mild Alzheimer's disease, missed their primary endpoint in 2025.
+Semaglutide did not slow decline in people whose neurodegeneration had already begun.

-The honest interpretation: GLP-1 may reduce the rate at which new dementia develops in people with metabolic dysfunction, but it does not reverse or halt the disease once neurodegeneration has begun.
-This is the difference between prevention and treatment, and it is a meaningful one.
+The honest interpretation: GLP-1 may reduce the rate at which new dementia develops in people with metabolic dysfunction, but it does not reverse or halt the disease once it has started.
+Prevention and treatment are different jobs, and GLP-1 looks like a prevention story, not a rescue story.

 Who is most likely to benefit (preventively)